ya55en/tauri-events-minimal/README.md

 ```

- and then the app window would appear.
+ and then the app window should appear.

 ## Check how it works